Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 Parents need to be aware of the sacrifices required, go into it with your eyes open.
 It was a little easier for Sarah and me as we had a genuine interest in the sports, but it was still very tiring at times.
 Elite sport development requires hard work and dedication from not only the athlete but also the support staff – the parents.

-LIFE EXPERIENCE – as football coaches within a Centre of Excellence, we would undertake a parent induction session for the new intake of excited 9-year olds.
-My standard line would always be ‘Are these boys going to be professional footballers?’
-The likely answer is no. But if they work hard, do their best and listen, then they will probably leave the process as a better football player, a more rounded individual and a person who has had a great life experience.
+But if they work hard, do their best and listen, then they will probably leave the process as a better football player, a more rounded individual and a person who has had a great life experience.
 I suppose I was trying to manage expectations to a certain extent but I still firmly belief my words are true.

 I have thoroughly enjoyed the journey and still do.
 People may say – well, you would, your sons have been successful.
 But it has not been easy at times.
 However, I have had the opportunity to visit lots of different places and meet people from various walks of life.
 We still enjoy our days watching, whether it be on the boundary edge or on the terrace.

 DECISIONS, DECISIONS, DECISIONS !!!! – some difficult decisions will need to be made.
 At 15 years of age, the decision as to whether to go down the cricket or football route was not easy for Ben.
 Both camps were making the right noises.
 A recent selection set back in cricket could have influenced his thought process, but it really came down to a simple question.
 I asked him – ‘which do you enjoy the most?’
 His answer was football – decision made.
 Clearly, as they progress and get older, they make their own decisions but a ‘chat with the old man’ still takes place on occasions.
-It happened very recently when Matt was mulling over offers from two different counties.
+It happened when Matt was mulling over offers from two different counties in 2018.
 As a parent you can perhaps see the bigger picture and have that life experience.
 You can give your input but let your child make that final call.

 CONTROL THE CONTROLLABLES – along with fail to prepare, prepare to fail, this has become something of a mantra for me.
 A Senior Manager within NatWest introduced it to me and what sense it made.
 Why waste energy, get frustrated and worry about things that you cannot control.
 Concentrate on things within your power of influence.
 It’s a good phrase to remember within an elite sporting environment.
 Parents will see lots of things which will frustrate them – coach decisions, nepotism, poor communication for example.
 But can you change it, the likely answer is no. Take a deep breath and move on.
 I have struggled on occasions, we are only human, but this phrase has been a great help to me.